juju/docs/src/en/tutorial-client-basic.md

 juju deploy mongodb
 ```

-## Scaling up an application
+### Scaling up an application

-To scale out the 'apache2' application by creating one more instantiation
+To scale out the 'apache2' application by creating one or more instantiations
-(*units*) of it on a new machine:
+(*units*) of it on new machines:

 ```bash
 juju add-unit -n 1 apache2
 ```

-## Viewing the model status
+### Viewing the model status

 The `status` command is one that you'll use often.
 It gives current information
 for a given model.